 While your loved one may want the independence of driving themselves, every state has different laws and regulations regarding driving and epilepsy.
 To find out your state's driving regulations, click here.

 Medical bracelets and instruction cards will let others know that your loved one has epilepsy and what to do if a partial-onset seizure occurs.

-Teach others who spend time with your loved one, such as friends and coworkers, about partial-onset seizures and what to do if one occurs.
-Having this extra caregiver support can make times when you can’t be together more comfortable for both of you.
+Teach others who spend time with your loved one, such as teachers, friends, and coworkers, about partial-onset seizures and what to do if one occurs.
+Having this extra support can make times when you can’t be together more comfortable for both of you.